bbopt/nomad/doc/user_guide/source/index.rst

 * NOMAD utilization:

-   - Starting from Section :ref:`how_to_use_nomad`, all users can find ways to tailor problem definition, algorithmic settings and software output.
+   - Starting from Section :ref:`basic_nomad_usage`, all users can find ways to tailor problem definition, algorithmic settings and software output.

-* Refer to Section :ref:`tricks_of_the_trade` for specific problem solving.
+* Refer to Sections :ref:`advanced_functionalities` and :ref:`tricks_of_the_trade` for specific problem solving.

 * Please cite NOMAD 4 with references::